Jithin-S-Sunny/A.L.B.I-BLAST-output-parser/README.md

 ### Installation

-Does not require installation, can be run by invokin python.
+Does not require installation, can be run by invokin python in windows or linux.
 All the scripts were written in Python v.3.8.0

 ### Usage

+For extracting the top similarity hits out of the BLAST+ default 5: python topscore_headers.py
+Input: blast_input
+Output: out2.txt

+For